-- Time your walks in the middle of the day if you can.
+- Time your walks towards the middle of the day if you can.
 Ticks hide out from the hot sun, so tend to be less "out and about" mid day.

 - Wear light-colored clothing so you can spot a moving black dot and pull it off yourself or your little ones.